Patrick T. Ellinor

 Patrick T. Ellinor, M.D., Ph.D.

 Patrick Ellinor is an institute member and director of the Cardiovascular Disease Initiative and the Precision Cardiology Laboratory at the Broad Institute.
-He is the director of the Cardiac Arrhythmia Service at Massachusetts General Hospital (MGH) and a professor of medicine at Harvard Medical School.
+He is the interim chief of cardiology and co-director of the Corrigan-Minehan Heart Center at Massachusetts General Hospital (MGH) and a professor of medicine at Harvard Medical School.
 His clinical focus is on the treatment of cardiac arrhythmias.

 Ellinor’s lab uses genetics to elucidate the molecular basis underlying abnormalities of the heart rhythm and heart function.
 Much of his recent work has focused on atrial fibrillation, the most common arrhythmia.
 To identify novel pathways for atrial fibrillation, he has used a broad range of techniques, including population genetics, electrophysiology, and animal models of arrhythmias.